bastulli/RL-Quadcopter/README.md

 *Teach a Quadcopter How to Fly!*

-In this project, you will design an agent to fly a quadcopter, and then train it using a reinforcement learning algorithm of your choice!
+In this project an agent is trained to fly a quadcopter using a reinforcement learning algorithm!

+### Flying Path

 ![3d Flight Path](/media/flightpath.png)

+### Rewards

 ![Reward over iteration](/media/reward.png)